-The global hydrogen fuel cells market size is expected to be worth around US$ 131.06 billion by 2030 from at US$ 1.91 billion in 2021, growing at a CAGR of 60.1% during the forecast period 2022 to 2030.
+The global hydrogen fuel cells market size is expected to be worth around USD 39.86 billion by 2032 from at USD 4 billion in 2022, growing at a CAGR of 25.90% during the forecast period 2023 to 2032.

-The on-board electric motor of a hydrogen fuel cells automobile is powered by hydrogen fuel cells.
+- The on-board electric motor of a hydrogen fuel cells automobile is powered by hydrogen fuel cells.
 Hydrogen is used to power a hydrogen fuel cell.
 Hydrogen fuel cell vehicles have a great deal of potential for reducing emissions in the transportation sector.
 Unlike diesel and gasoline automobiles, this vehicle produces no greenhouse gas emissions during operation.
 In order to function, hydrogen fuel cells require a constant supply of oxygen and fuel.
 A fuel cell is a device that utilizes compound reaction to assist in the generation of electrical force.

-The increased environmental concerns, increased government initiatives for the construction of hydrogen fuel cells infrastructure, expensive initial infrastructure investment, and technology advancement are all significant factors influencing the growth of the global hydrogen fuel cells market.
+- The increased environmental concerns, increased government initiatives for the construction of hydrogen fuel cells infrastructure, expensive initial infrastructure investment, and technology advancement are all significant factors influencing the growth of the global hydrogen fuel cells market.
 During the forecast period, each of these variables is expected to have a significant impact on the hydrogen fuel cells market.

-The global use of hydrogen fuel cell recharging stations is enhancing the hydrogen fuel cell’s viability as an alternative vehicle propulsion system.
+- The global use of hydrogen fuel cell recharging stations is enhancing the hydrogen fuel cell’s viability as an alternative vehicle propulsion system.
 The high growth companies invest a small amount of money in manufacturing, designing, executing fuel cell projects, operating, installing, and managing large scale fuel cell systems, servicing, and manual power control to build a strong strategic business model that will expand the applicability of the hydrogen fuel cells make it capable of replacing conventional sources of energy.

 Scope of the Hydrogen Fuel Cells Market

 |Fastest Growing Market

 |Technology, Application, End User, Region

 |Audi AG, BMW Group, Daimler AG, General Motors Company, Honda Motor Co.
 Ltd, MAN SE, Hyundai Motor Group, Ballard Power Systems Inc., Volvo Group, Toyota Motor Corporation

-In 2020, the proton exchange membrane fuel cells segment dominated the market for hydrogen fuel cells.
+In 2022, the proton exchange membrane fuel cells segment dominated the market for hydrogen fuel cells.
 The widespread use of proton exchange membrane fuel cells in fixed, transit, and portable applications has resulted in a sizable market share.

-In 2020, the solid oxide fuel cell segment will be the fastest growing segment of the hydrogen fuel cell market.
+In 2022, the solid oxide fuel cell segment will be the fastest growing segment of the hydrogen fuel cell market.
 Because solid oxide fuel cells can operate at high temperatures, expensive catalysts such as ruthenium are no longer required.
 The most common application for solid oxide fuel cells is in stationary applications.

-In 2020, the stationary segment dominated the hydrogen fuel cells market.
+In 2022, the stationary segment dominated the hydrogen fuel cells market.
 The stationary segment is expected to become the most popular application during the forecast period.
 Because of factors such as high efficiency and the ability to use a variety of fuels, the stationary application segment is expected to grow.

 The transportation sector, on the other hand, is expected to grow at the fastest rate in the coming years.
 The transportation application segment is expected to grow at arapid pace during the forecast period due to rising demand for hydrogen fuel cell automobiles and hydrogen fuel cell powered forklifts.
 Furthermore, the industry is expected to expand as a result of increased research and development activities in developed and developing countries to produce hydrogen-powered hybrid vehicles.